aaronallred/aaronallred.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate in the Bioastronautics Lab at CU Boulder
+subtitle: Postdoctoral Fellow in the Bioastronautics Lab at CU Boulder

 profile:
   align: right